LifeShield Home Security Review

-LifeShield’s Security Basics plan is among the most affordable home security systems out there.
+LifeShield’s Security Essentials plan is among the most affordable home security systems out there.
 This system comes with a base, wireless console, security touchpad, and two window and door sensors.
 It’s not going to be enough for a large home, but it’s perfect for the smaller home or apartment that needs a simple solution that isn’t going to break the bank.
 You have the option to customize and add additional sensors to your system once you’ve purchased it, so you’re able to get the complete protection you need for your home and lifestyle.

-Simple DIY setup:
+Simple DIY Setup

-If you don't want to wait around for a technician, LifeShield’s DIY setup is simple.
+LifeShield’s DIY setup is simple.
 It requires no tools and LifeShield claims the entire setup can take less than an hour.
 All you have to do is decide where to place the sensors and security devices and you will have control over your entire home security system.
 LifeShield even includes a video to show you the simplicity of the setup process.

 With the LifeShield mobile app for your iPhone, Android, or BlackBerry, you can have nearly full control over your home security system.
 The app is completely free and you can arm/disarm your security system from anywhere, change security codes, and see what’s happening inside the house.
 The iPhone app also has pretty favorable reviews if you check it out in the iTunes store.